bmh1980/gnome-shell-extension-searchrecentlyused/README.md

 gnome-shell-extension-searchrecentlyused
 ========================================

-GNOME Shell extension to search recently used file from the overview.
+GNOME Shell extension to search recently used files from the overview.